 Some refactoring techniques are inherently opposites of one another.
 For instance:

-These two refactorings are opposite.
+These two refactors are opposite.
 That because each refactoring technique is a tool that solves a specific design or coding flaw.
 However, not all refactoring techniques are useful all the time.
 As you practice and with refactoring and learn and study techniques, you will learn when to use which.
 Much of this comes from experience, but it requires staying vigilant and routinely making a habit of refactoring to clean your code.

 Refactoring is a vital step in cleaning code!
 By changing the code’s implementation, but maintaining its behavior, we can continuously ensure that our code stays clean throughout the development process!